 Jim is a retired Commander from the Los Angeles Police Department.
 He was instrumental in the creation of the LAPD Force Investigation Division in response to the DOJ Consent Decree.
 Since retirement he has assisted the San Luis Obispo Sheriff’s Office in its administrative investigations and continues to teach force investigation concepts.

-Jeff Carter is currently the Major over Operations at the Fayette County Detention Center in Lexington, Ky.
+Jeff is currently the Deputy Director at the Fayette County Detention Center in Lexington, Ky.
 Over his 18 year career he has worked all levels of custody inside a 1300 bed correctional facility located in the horse racing capital of the world.
-Jeff was an instructor for 5 years inside the Division Academy where he trained over 700 recruits, molding them into successful leaders in the Corrections field.
+Jeff was an instructor for 5 years inside the Academy where he trained over 700 recruits, molding them into successful leaders in the Corrections field.
 He’s trained and commanded the CERT team as well as taught Drill and Ceremony to the Division Honor guard.
 While promoting through the ranks he commanded the Professional Standards Unit where he specialized in Internal Affairs investigations and Gang Intel for 7 years.
-Jeff completed over 200 administrative investigations, as well as, conducted over 100 PREA (Prison Rape Elimination Act) investigations.
+Jeff completed over 200 administrative investigations, as well as, conducted over 100 PREA (Prison Rape Elimination Act).
 He is well versed in PREA as he is a PREA Investigator Instructor.
-Jeff has also completed the top Leadership academies at the National Institute of Corrections in Aurora, Co.
+Jeff has completed the top Leadership academies at the National Institute of Corrections in Aurora, Co.